codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How do I add a background image to a view?

 Simply drag the image to the `res/drawable-mdpi` folder and then apply the image to any view by setting `android:background="@drawable/my_image_name"`.
 See [this stackoverflow post](http://stackoverflow.com/a/8177819) for more details.
 If you need more control of how the image is scaled, see [this post](http://stackoverflow.com/a/16139059) using a FrameLayout.

+#### My image isn't loading and I am seeing a memory error instead in the logs

+This probably means that the drawable image being used is a large resolution.
+The easiest fix is to simply re-copy the image as `xxhdpi` density when you copy and paste the image into Android Studio.
+Note that when adding an image you are prompted to select the density.
+If you select `xxhdpi` the image will likely be able to be loaded.
+In the event, you still see the same error, simply **resize the image to a maximum of 1776 x 1080px**.

 #### How would I create a toggle button that alternates between two images?